-- Describe and relate the constitutional rights and responsibilities of citizens, offenders, and victims as they apply to state, federal, and procedural laws. - Identification of legal and moral responsibilities of criminal justice professionals as they relate to cultural diversity and the foundation of positive community relationships. - Understanding of public safety careers and exploration of their own qualifications for entry-level public safety positions. - Evaluation of the historical, political, and social contexts and empirical support for a particular criminal justice policy area. - Identification ways in which oppression, privilege, discrimination, and social and economic disadvantage contribute to inequalities and injustices within criminal justice systems.
+- Describe and relate the constitutional rights and responsibilities of citizens, offenders, and victims as they apply to state, federal, and procedural laws. - Identify the legal and moral responsibilities of criminal justice professionals as they relate to cultural diversity and the foundation of positive community relationships. - Understand public safety careers and explore their own qualifications for entry-level public safety positions.